SSL certificate lifespans are shrinking. Manual management won’t keep up.

 Manual certificate management is overwhelming

-With certificates needing renewal every 47 days, as opposed to the current 398-day term, businesses will need to renew all their public certificates every month, as opposed to every year.
+With public certificates needing renewal every 47 days, as opposed to the current 398-day term, businesses will soon face near-monthly renewal cycles rather than annual ones.

 Challenges you might face if you manually manage your digital certificates: